AlinaZakharovadev/AlinaZakharovadev/README.md

 📌 I’m passionate about Frontend development and UX/UI design.

-📌 Currently diving into JavaScript, React.js, TypeScript to build interactive and user-friendly web experiences.
+📌 Currently diving into JavaScript, TypeScript, React.js to build interactive and user-friendly web experiences.

 📌 Connect with me: [LinkedIn](https://www.linkedin.com/in/alina-zakharova-ux/)